 - A 12% VAT on almost all goods and services, except essentially food items and some medical services.

 - A stamp duty of 10% on real estate transactions above $100,000.

 - An annual property tax of approximately 1.5% on owner-occupied real estate.

-On the face of it, the Bahamas can seem like a zero-tax paradise, but some strategic planning is needed to truly take advantage of the most favorable tax rates here.
-Send me a message with your questions about taxes in the Bahamas and I’ll be happy to help.
+At face-value, The Bahamas can seem like a zero-tax paradise, but some strategic planning is needed to truly take advantage of the most favorable tax rates here.
+Send me a message with your questions about taxes in The Bahamas and I’ll be happy to help.